idaraabasiudoh/Hunters-Guide/README.md

 ## Features

-- **Cover Letter Generation:** Create personalized cover letters based on your resume and job description.
+- **Cover Letter Generation:** Create personalized cover letters based on your resume and job description by prompting and refining prompting.
-- **Resume Tailoring:** Tailor your resume to match specific job descriptions effortlessly.
+- **Resume Grading:** Grade and evaluate resume based on job description.
 - **Interview Questions:** Generate a set of interview-type questions suitable for a given job.

 ## Getting Started